Atlas Firm · Research Est. 2026

 The Lab

 The lab does not chase frontier scale.
-It builds bounded artefacts that run on hardware the operator owns, that can be audited line by line, and that produce a signed trace of every decision they make.
+It builds a bounded artefact that runs on the operator's own machine, that can be audited decision by decision, and that produces a signed trace of everything it does.
 Cloud is for distribution, not cognition.
-The thesis is that the next decade of useful AI will not be won by larger models but by tighter loops — and that the architecture of those loops is the work.
+The wager is that the next decade of useful AI is not won by larger models reaching further into your data — it is won by tighter loops that keep the data where it belongs and still reason well.

 § II